 - 1. Despite any other provision of this Policy, Council approval is required for the following: - 1.
-Any award of contract where Council has requested final approval of the award; - 2.
-Where there is no provision in the Town's annual budget for the deliverable subject to the contract or purchase order; - 3.
-Where the acquisition value proposed for acceptance exceeds the DCAO's authority to approve overages as provided for in DCAO's Roles and Responsibilities 6.3.2; - 4.
-Any scope change or contingency increase where the combined cumulative increases of the revised acquisition value of the awarded contract exceeds the DCAO's authority to approve overages as provided for in DCAO's Roles and Responsibilities 6.3.2; - 5.
+Any award of contract where Council has requested final approval of the award; - Where there is no provision in the Town's annual budget for the deliverable subject to the contract or purchase order (with the exception of operating expenditures for future years not yet budgeted, but provided for in multi-year operating contracts); - 3.
+Where the acquisition value proposed for acceptance exceeds the DCAO's authority to approve overages as provided for in DCAO's Roles and Responsibilities 6.3.2; - Any scope change or contingency increase where the combined cumulative increases of the revised acquisition value of the awarded contract exceeds the DCAO's authority to approve overages as provided for in DCAO's Roles and Responsibilities 6.3.2; - 5.
 Where there is a bid or proposal irregularity or unresolved challenge with the procurement process and, in the opinion of the CAO, in consultation with the Town Solicitor, the award of contract is likely to expose the Town to legal, financial or reputational risk; and - 6.
 Any single source or sole source contract having an acquisition value exceeding the single source or sole source threshold for Council approval as stated in SCHEDULE E THRESHOLDS.